apache/directory-fortress-core/README-QUICKSTART-SLAPD.txt

 ___________________________________________________________________________________
 ###################################################################################
-SECTION VII - Apache Fortress Web Setup
+SECTION VI - Apache Fortress Web Setup
 ###################################################################################

 During this section, you will be asked to setup Apache Fortress Web Application